Last updated on September 5th, 2025 at 03:58 pm

 Method 13: Reset Your PC

-- Open Settings > System > Recovery.
+- Go to Settings > System > Recovery.

-- Click on Reset this PC.
+- Click Reset this PC.

-- Restart your PC and boot from the USB drive.
+- Restart and boot from the USB.

-- Follow the installation prompts.
+- Follow the installation instructions.

 Method 15: Try Installing in Safe Mode

-- Hold the Shift key and click Restart from the Start menu.
+- Hold Shift and click Restart.

 - Choose Troubleshoot > Advanced options > Startup Settings.